Murbs/AHDump/README.md

  - Coordinate itemID with lookups for item names
  - Sort data into structured categories
  - Display text while tool is retrieving data
+ - Cut down on for loops, replace with map funcs(?)

 Other things you could do past that, would be graphing/heatmaps similar to [The Undermine Journal](https://theunderminejournal.com/).